 Start swim lessons as soon as your child is ready

-Deciding when to start should be based on a variety of individual factors, including how often your child may be around water, your child's emotional maturity, physical and developmental abilities and limitations, interest in learning to swim, and how comfortable he or she is in the water.
+when to start should be based on a variety of individual factors.
+These include how often your child may be around water, your child's emotional maturity, physical and developmental abilities and limitations, interest in learning to swim and how comfortable they are in the water.
 Your pediatrician is a good resource to help know if your toddler is ready.

 Be ready to respond